The Grantville Gazette: "The Sewing Circle"

-"The Sewing Circle" takes a canonical look at the meshing of the resource limited 'New United States' with the extant economy of war torn central Germany.
-Four American teenagers set themselves the goal of launching a new industry, waging an uphill battle against adult skepticism as well as the intrinsic difficulty of the project itself.
-Armed with a father who has become part of Grantville's Finance Subcommittee the one girl has a dinner conversation involving "Federal Reserve [Bank] Fairies", who magically make more money and regulate the economy.
+"The Sewing Circle" takes a canonical look at the meshing of the resource-limited "New United States" with the extant economy of war-torn central Germany.
+Four American teenagers try to launch a new industry, waging an uphill battle against adult skepticism as well as the intrinsic difficulty of the project itself.
+Armed with a father who has become part of Grantville's Finance Subcommittee, the one girl has a dinner conversation involving "Federal Reserve [Bank] Fairies", who magically make more money and regulate the economy.

-Another part is to convince the Germans and all the other down-timers that they are real, because they perform a very important function and it only works really well if most people believe in them.

-Grantville, newly arrived in 1631 has some fast talking to do to have its money stand up and be negotiable specie.
-On thing which is surprisingly salable is things with plastics, particularly dolls that a rich nobleman might buy a favorite daughter.
+Grantville, newly arrived in 1631, has some "fast talking" to do to have its money stand up and be negotiable specie.
+Plastics are surprisingly salable, particularly dolls that a rich nobleman might buy a favorite daughter.

-Soon after, the four Junior High classmates, meet along the banks of a creek.
-Two, Brent and Trent Partow, are twin brothers, are mechanically inclined and the fourth, David Bartley, is smitten by the lass, the carrot-topped Sarah, who pines for one of the twins.
-Just to add more angst to David's life, his mother is something of an overprotective loser and his father has long departed for greener pastures—and went back to his wife.
-The four kids realize resources are very limited, manpower is short, and that gearing down is absolutely necessary from the very beginning.
+The classmates meet along the banks of a creek.
+Two, Brent and Trent Partow, are twin brothers, are mechanically inclined, and the fourth, David Bartley, is smitten by Sarah, who pines for one of the twins.
+The kids realize that resources are very limited, manpower is short, and gearing down is absolutely necessary from the very beginning.

 The kids' problems are just beginning.
-While Mrs. Higgin's Singer is nearly 100 years old, the gap between early 20th century and 17th century manufacturing technology and techniques is vast—particularly for under-experienced would-be twin engineers not yet in high school.
-David turns out to have a head for organizing and management, and keeps the project moving forward with an able assist from his Grandma Higgins.
+The gap between early 20th century and 17th century manufacturing technology and techniques is vast—particularly for under-experienced would-be twin engineers not yet in high school.
+David turns out to have a head for organizing and management, and keeps the project moving forward with help from his grandmother.
 She eventually bankrolls a big piece of the company, while David figures out how to make it pay.
-Sarah has a grasp of finance beyond her years, and teams with David—which he minds, not a bit.
+Sarah has a grasp of finance beyond her years, and teams with David.